inviti8/metavinci/GITHUB_WORKFLOWS.md

 - **macOS**: `metavinci-macos` (executable)

 ### Release Assets
-When creating a GitHub release, the workflow automatically:
+When pushing a version tag, the workflow automatically:
 1. Downloads all build artifacts
 2. Creates a release package
 3. Includes installation instructions
 4. Uploads as release assets

+**Note**: The release package is created automatically when you push a tag.
+You can then manually create a GitHub release and attach these assets if desired.

 ## Platform-Specific Notes